DitherWither/expenseman/README.md

 ## Running

-Just run the `dev.py` file to run in development mode or run `server.py` to run in release mode
+Just run the `dev.py` file to run in development mode or run `server.sh` to run in release mode

+(Release mode will not work on windows, as we're using gunicorn)